nicodemuz/doctrine-fixtures-timing-bundle/README.md

-# DoctrineFixturesTimingBundle
+# 📦 DoctrineFixturesTimingBundle

-A Symfony bundle that extends the DoctrineFixturesBundle to load fixtures with timing information and a report of the top slowest fixtures.
+A Symfony bundle that extends the DoctrineFixturesBundle to load fixtures with timing information ⏳ and a report of the top slowest fixtures 🐢.

-## Installation
+## 🚀 Installation

 Install the bundle via Composer: